carbon-design-system/design-system-website/src/content/components/data-table/style.md

 ### Style options
-Specifc styling on the Data Table component can be toggled on/off based on user or team preference.
+Specific styling on the Data Table component can be toggled on/off based on user or team preference.

 **Row dividers, Zebra striping, & table border**